Skip to main content

 Bottom line

 Natural gas is weak for good reason today: prompt US conditions softened hard enough to force a fresh repricing.
-But because LNG fragility and geopolitical gas risk have not fully disappeared, the bearish case still looks tactical rather than permanently settled.
+But because LNG fragility and geopolitical gas risk have not fully disappeared, the downside case still looks tactical rather than permanently settled.

 Related hub: Natural Gas Impact Map